-Take a dive into the list of the top 5 largest fashion & clothing retailers in the world (ranked by revenue, 2016):
+Take a dive into the list of the top five largest fashion and clothing retailers in the world (ranked by revenue, 2018):

 Country: United States

 The Gap was founded in 1969 by Doris and Donald Fisher in Ocean Avenue, San Francisco.
-The couple invested $63,000 into the company, which recorded an astounding $2 million in sales in just two years later.
+The couple invested $63,000 into the company, which recorded an astounding $2 million in sales in just two years.
 The retailer soon began to aggressively pursue expansion in the local market, managing 25 outlets by 1973.
-The decades that follow would see the company expand under the leadership of the Fisher family into international markets and establish itself as a powerhouse in the fashion industry.
+The decades that followed would see the company expand under the leadership of the Fisher family into international markets and establish itself as a powerhouse in the fashion industry.

-Today, The Gap controls five international brands – Gap, Banana Republic, Old Navy, Athleta and Intermix – and manages over 3,300 stores in 90 countries, with an additional 400 stores operating under franchise agreements.
-Although the Fisher family is no longer active in the day to day running of the company, they maintain a 43% stake.
+Today, The Gap controls five international brands – Gap, Banana Republic, Old Navy, Athleta, and Intermix – and manages over 3,165 stores in 90 countries, with an additional 459 stores operating under franchise agreements.
+Although the Fisher family is no longer active in the day-to-day running of the company, they maintain a 44 percent stake.

-Fast retailing Co is a Japan-based fashion retailing company best known for its leading subsidiary UNIQLO.
-The company can trace its roots to 1949, when a tailor by the name of Hitoshi Yania founded a roadside menswear shop called Ogori Shoji.
-His son, Tadashi Yanai began his career selling kitchenware and men’s clothing at a Jusco supermarket but soon joined the family business in 1972.
-In 1991, the company Fast Retailing Co and was listed on the Hiroshima Stock Exchange three years later as it became the fastest-growing retailer in Japan, making Yanai Japan’s richest individual.
+Fast Retailing Co is a Japan-based fashion retailing company best known for its leading subsidiary UNIQLO.
+The company can trace its roots to 1949 when a tailor by the name of Hitoshi Yania founded a roadside menswear shop called Ogori Shoji.
+His son, Tadashi Yanai, began his career selling kitchenware and men’s clothing at a Jusco supermarket but soon joined the family business in 1972.
+In 1991, the company Fast Retailing Co and was listed on the Hiroshima Stock Exchange.
+Three years later, it became the fastest-growing retailer in Japan, making Yanai Japan’s richest individual.

-Today, Fast Retailing Co is a leading player in the fashion industry with revenues of $17.31 billion, and was ranked as the 41st Most Innovative Company in the World by Forbes.
+Today, Fast Retailing Co is a leading player in the fashion industry with revenues of $18.2 billion and was ranked 32nd on Forbes Most Innovative Company in the World list for 2018.

 H&M is the second largest fashion retailing company in the world.
-Founded in 1947 by Erling Persson in Västerås, Sweden, the store (originally called Hennes) was a women’s clothing specialty retailer but later expanded to include menswear after the successful acquisition of men’s clothing brand, Mauritz Widforss.
+Founded in 1947 by Erling Persson in Västerås, Sweden, the store (originally called Hennes) was a women’s clothing specialty retailer.
+It later expanded to include menswear after the successful acquisition of men’s clothing brand Mauritz Widforss.
 The acquisition also resulted in a change of name to Hennes & Mauritz, which was later changed to H&M for easy pronunciation as the company began to expand into international markets.

-Today, H&M controls global brands such as H&M, COS, Weekday, Cheap Monday, and Monki, and operates more than 4,300 stores across 64 countries.
+Today, H&M controls global brands such as H&M, COS, Weekday, Cheap Monday and Monki and operates 4,739 stores in 71 markets, with 47 online markets.
 The company continues to be actively managed by the Persson family, with Erling Persson’s son Stefan leading the firm as Chairman of the Board, while Stefan’s son Karl-Johan works as President and CEO.
-The Persson family also collectively controls a 30% stake and retains a 60% of the voting rights.
+The Persson family also collectively controls a 46 percent stake and retains 74 percent of the voting rights.